zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.rst

     git clone https://github.com/ARMmbed/mbed-crypto.git -b mbedcrypto-3.0.1
     git clone https://github.com/ARM-software/CMSIS_5.git -b 5.5.0

+    # If CMSIS was cloned before the git-lfs dependency was installed,
+    # use the following command to download the binaries.
+    cd CMSIS_5 && git lfs pull

 ..
 Note::
    `CMSIS_5` now uses `git-lfs` for storing large size binaries so the cloning process has changed from previous releases.
 Please refer to the `CMSIS_5`